Xceron/Aran/README.md

 ## Troubleshooting

-When you get an `ImportError: No module named aran` when trying to run aran, refer to this [StackOverflow answer](https://stackoverflow.com/a/35566333)
+When you get an `ImportError: No module named aran` when trying to run aran, read this [StackOverflow answer](https://stackoverflow.com/a/35566333)

 ## Credits & Licence